ISLANDS, BEACHES & LEMURS

 For the last 88 million years, life on Madagascar has been on its own – creating an island of evolutionary oddities and myriad diverse travel experiences.
 Sometimes referred to as a “Noah’s Ark” or the “eighth continent” due to its geographic isolation and high levels of endemism, the island of Madagascar is, simply put, enormous.
 It is approximately 587,000km2 (around two and a half times the size of the United Kingdom).
 A combination of ocean currents and dramatic topography has created a tapestry of different climates and habitats perfectly suited to the island’s peculiar inhabitants (or the other way round).

 The island is home to over 300 recorded birds (60% of which are endemic) and 260 species of reptile – including two-thirds of the world’s chameleon species.
 There are over 110 species of lemurs spread throughout Madagascar’s protected areas, in a variety of shapes and sizes but all possessing a shared, wide-eyed charisma.
-All in all, the wildlife viewing is unique, shaped by the fascinating and beautiful, isolated island habitats.
+Six of the world’s eight baobab species occur only in Madagascar.
+All in all, the natural history is unique, shaped by the fascinating and beautiful, isolated island habitats.

 In an ideal world, a trip to Madagascar would extend over weeks to give the curious traveller every opportunity to explore the magnificent island.
 Realistically, however, time is usually limited and deciding where to invest one’s attention is guaranteed to create a significant traveller’s quandary.
 This four-part series is intended to help guide this decision.